Project Proposals | USB Communication (serial, keyboard, mouse, MIDI)

 Arduino Code #

-Upload the following code to your Arduino.
-It reads the two sensors and prints out the data on one line with the values separated by a comma.
+Upload the following code to your board.
+It reads the two sensor data and prints out the data on one line with the values separated by a comma.

 #include <Wire.h>